zhengshuai-xiao/XlatorS/doc/Makefile.md

 -   `all`: This is the default target.
 It runs the `build` target.
 -   `build`: Compiles all source code and creates release-ready binaries in the `./bin` directory.
 This includes the main `xlators` application and all utilities.
 -   `dbuild`: Compiles all source code with debugging information enabled.
 This is useful for development and debugging with tools like Delve.
+-   `rebuild`: Cleans the project and then builds all binaries from scratch.
 -   `test`: Runs all unit tests in the project.
 -   `deps`: Runs `go mod tidy` to ensure the `go.mod` file is consistent with the source code.
 -   `clean`: Removes all compiled binaries from the `./bin` directory.